-How to install snaps with snap pliers
+How to install snaps on fabric with snap pliers

 Adding snaps to fabric